tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 - Note about the `action` event: This "event" captures everything from the [Events API](https://docs.gitlab.com/ee/api/events.html) - issue comments, MRs created, etc. While the `action` event is mapped to the Manage stage, the events included actually span multiple stages (plan, create, etc), which is why this is used for UMAU.
 Be mindful of the impact of including `action` during stage adoption analysis.

 {% enddocs %}

+{% docs fct_delta_arr_subscription_month %}

+Delta ARR is a measure of changes to ARR compared to the prior month.
+The [ARR Analysis Framework](https://internal-handbook.gitlab.io/handbook/sales/annual-recurring-revenue-arr/#arr-analysis-framework) handbook page provides more details on the analysis.

+{% enddocs %}